Post updated by Lexi Rodrigo

 Think about your ONE person.
 The one who you were thinking of when you started your business.
 The one for whom you developed your product or service.

-We’ve got a customer profile template that you can use to get crystal clear on every detail about your one person.
+We’ve got a customer persona template that you can use to get crystal clear on every detail about your one person.

 Please leave a comment!
 Have you defined your ONE person?
 If not, will you right now?
 What did you learn from your ONE person exercise?